-Benchmark Group is a privately held investment group based in Singapore, and was founded by Al Njoo over 25 years ago.
+Benchmark Group is a privately held investment group based in Singapore and Indonesia, that was founded by Al Njoo over 25 years ago.
 Al started his career in banking with JPMorgan-Chase, covering Asia-Pacific for infrastructure and energy finance.
+Since 1997, Benchmark Group, a co-founder of Nations Energy (Calgary) has acquired, developed, and successfully monetized three heavy oil developments in Kazakhstan, Azerbaijan, and California.
+Benchmark is currently on its fourth development in Madagascar.

 Benchmark